Libardo1/Assignment2-2016/README.md

 # Assigment 2 (2016)

-This repository contains all my solutions for the [Assigment 2](http://cs224d.stanford.edu/assignment2/index.html) of the course CS224d: Deep Learning for Natural Language Processing (in the year 2016).
+This repository contains all my solutions for the [Assigment 2](http://cs224d.stanford.edu/assignment2/index.html) of the course CS224d: Deep Learning for Natural Language Processing (from the year 2016).
 All the code can be found in the source folder.
 A report for the written assignment is in the folder report.

 ### Requirements
 * Numpy